 At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
 New providers may be qualified more frequently depending on which monitoring cycle they are assigned to.

-Service Type: Statutory Service

 Service Name: Education Support Services

+Provider Category:

+Agency

+Provider Type:

 Institution of Postsecondary Education

+Provider Qualifications

+License (specify):

 The Institution of Postsecondary Education must meet the following standard: